 ACADEMICS

 Central to RHA’s educational philosophy is the recognition that academic success is intrinsically linked to personal development and athletic achievement.
 With this in mind, the curriculum is tailored to meet the unique needs and aspirations of each student-athlete, providing a supportive learning track that accommodates a range of abilities and interests.
-Whether pursuing core subjects to build a solid foundation, challenging themselves with honors courses, or delving into the rigor of Advanced Placement (AP) classes, students have the flexibility to chart their own academic path while balancing the demands of their athletic training.
+Whether pursuing core subjects to build a solid foundation, challenging themselves with honours courses, or delving into the rigour of Advanced Placement (AP) classes, students have the flexibility to chart their own academic path while balancing the demands of their athletic training.

 With 4.0 in 23/24